Kenjutsu: Weapons

 One of the more common training weapons is the wooden sword (bokutō or bokken).
 For various reasons, many schools make use of very specifically designed bokutō, altering its shape, weight and length according to the style's specifications.
 For example, bokutō used within Yagyū Shinkage-ryū are relatively thin and without a handguard in order to match the school's characteristic approach to combat.
 Alternatively, Kashima Shin-ryū practitioners use a thicker than average bokutō with no curvature and with a rather large hilt.
 This of course lends itself well to Kashima Shin-ryū's distinct principles of combat.

 Some schools practice with fukuro shinai (a bamboo sword covered with leather or cloth) under circumstances where the student lacks the ability to safely control a bokutō at full speed or as a general safety precaution.
 In fact, the fukuro shinai dates as far back as the 15th century.

 Nitōjutsu

 An example of modern nitōjutsu practice.

-A distinguishing feature of many kenjutsu syllabi is the use of a paired katana or daitō and wakizashi or shōtō, commonly referred to as nitōjutsu (二刀術, two sword methods).
-Styles that teach it are called nitōryū (二刀流, two sword school); contrast ittō-ryū (一刀流, one sword school).
+A distinguishing feature of many kenjutsu syllabi is the use of a paired katana or daitō and wakizashi or shōtō, commonly referred to as two sword methods (二刀術, nitōjutsu).
+Styles that teach it are called two sword school (二刀流, nitōryū); contrast one sword school (一刀流, ittō-ryū).

-The most famous exponent of nitōjutsu was Miyamoto Musashi (1584 - 1645), the founder of Hyōhō Niten Ichi-ryū, who advocates it in The Book of Five Rings.
+The most famous exponent of nitōjutsu was Miyamoto Musashi (1584–1645), the founder of Hyōhō Niten Ichi-ryū, who advocates it in The Book of Five Rings.
 Nitōjutsu is not however unique to Hyoho Niten Ichi-ryū, nor was nitōjutsu the creation of Musashi.
-Both Tenshin Shōden Katori Shinto-ryū were founded in the early Muromachi period (ca. 1447), and Tatsumi-ryu founded Eishō period (1504–1521), contain extensive two-sword curricula while also preceding the establishment of Musashi's school.
+Both Tenshin Shōden Katori Shinto-ryū, founded in the early Muromachi period (c.
+1447), and Tatsumi-ryu founded in the Eishō period (1504–1521), contain extensive two-sword curricula while also preceding the establishment of Musashi's school.